Higher order div-curl type estimates for elliptic linear differential operators on localizable Hardy spaces: New smooth atomic decomposition on Hardy-Sobolev spaces

-This can be achieved inductively, by adding to $F_{N_0}$ a finite number of extra indexes to obtain \eqref{a5} when $i=N_0$, then finitely many additional indexes to $F_{N_0-1}$ so \eqref{a5} holds for $i=N_0-1$, etc. Note that the additional terms $\beta_{i,k}$ added to $f^\flat$ in this way do not increase the norm $\|R\|_{\Lambda^{\gamma_p}}$, which remains at least as small as in its original definition.
+This can be achieved inductively: first add a finite number of extra indices to $F_{N_0}$ so that \eqref{a5} holds for $i=N_0$; then add finitely many additional indices to $F_{N_0-1}$ so that \eqref{a5} holds for $i=N_0-1$, and so on.
+Note that the additional terms $\beta_{i,k}$ added to $f^\flat$ in this way do not increase the norm $\|R\|_{\Lambda^{\gamma_p}}$, which remains at least as small as in the original definition.